delabassee/bacasable/kotlin.md

 ## Serverless Kotlin

-All it takes to generate a Kotlin function is to invoke 'init' and specify that you want to use the Kotlin runtime, i.e. that you want to use the Kotlin language helper.
+All it takes to generate a Kotlin function is to invoke 'fn init' command and specify that you want to use the Kotlin runtime, i.e. that you want to use the Kotlin language helper.

 ```fn init --runtime kotlin kotfunc```